fmaturel/PlayTraining/play_tp01_tp02/README.md

 To work with the Play!
 Framework, You need JDK 6 or later.
 - If you are a Mac OS user, Java is integrated.
-- If you are a Linux user, make sure you use the Sun JDK or OpenJDK (no GCJ , which is the distribution of Java by default on many distributions) .
+- If you are a Linux user, make sure you use the Sun JDK or OpenJDK (no GCJ, which is the distribution of Java by default on many distributions).
-- If you use Windows , simply download and install the latest JDK.
+- If you use Windows, simply download and install the latest JDK.

 1. Create the "play" directory and unzip Play!
 Framework in this directory.
 Check that the directory "./play/play-2.2.1 " is created.